SolidWallOfCode/libswoc/doc/code/Scalar.en.rst

    :libswoc:`Reference documentation <swoc::Scalar>`.

 Scalar is a header only library that provides scaled and typed numerical values.
-Using Scalar starts with defining types which have a *scale factor* and optionally a *tag*.
+This can be used to create data types that are restricted to being multiples of integral value, or for creating types that act like integers but are a distinct type (thus making overloads and argument ordering simpler and more robust).
+Generally using Scalar starts with defining types which have a *scale factor* and optionally a *tag*.
 Values in an instance of Scalar are always multiples of the scale factor.

 The tag is used to create categories of related types, the same underlying "metric" at different scales.
 To enforce this Scalar does not allow assignment between instances with different tags.
 If